30 Types Of Marigolds You Should Be Growing

 There are so many types of marigolds available to the home gardener, it may be hard to know where to start!
 People plant marigolds for many reasons.
 They’re great companions in the annual vegetable garden, as they attract beneficial insects.

 More than just beautiful flowers, marigolds are used in culinary arts.
-They have been valued for centuries as medicinal plants among indigenous peoples of Central America.
+Indigenous peoples of Central America have valued them for centuries as medicinal plants.
 They’re a premier plant in the production of natural yellow dye, and marigolds bloom in seasons typically viewed as interstitial points in the world’s seasons.

 You may wonder, which variety of marigold is best?
-What are the two types of marigolds?
 What kind of marigolds are good for gardening?
-Well, worry not because we’ll cover this, and 30 of the most stunning varieties of marigold out there.
+Well, worry not because we’ll cover this and the most stunning varieties of marigold out there.

 The 4 Major Types of Marigolds